 Institutional assistance is limited to 8 semesters (4 years) for students enrolled in the traditional undergraduate program on a full-time basis.
 Students may appeal for an extension if they believe mitigating circumstances delayed graduation.
 Appeals must be in writing explaining the circumstance.
 Appeals should be directed to the University Registrar and Director of Financial Aid.

 Eligibility for Federal and State financial aid is limited to total attempted hours which cannot exceed 150% of the credit hours required to achieve a first undergraduate degree.
 The majority of programs require 124 hours for graduation, therefore, 124 X 1.5 = 186 attempted hours allowed for financial aid eligibility.
 Every semester in which you are enrolled in school will be counted, even semesters when you do not receive financial aid.
 Transfer hours from other institutions accepted by the university will count toward the maximum credit hour limit.
+In the event that a student changes major, requiring additional semesters, the student may request an individual review of his/her record through the appeal process noted below.
+Students pursuing a second bachelor's degree, will have their academic record reviewed by the Registrar's Office to determine cross application of coursework.
+Second bachelor's students are on a manual review for maximum time frame limits.
 For graduate programs, hours required for graduation will vary.
 Refer to individual program curriculum.

 The evaluation will occur at the end of every term, including the summer semester.
 You will be notified, if you fail to achieve the required minimum GPA and/or you have not completed 67% of the hours attempted.
 You will be placed on financial aid warning for one term of enrollment.
 In the event that you are nearing the time limit (Maximum Time Frame) for your degree, you will be notified when you have accumulated 125% of your allowable attempted hours.